zwicker-group/py-pde/docs/paper/paper.md

 For instance, while the package implements forward and backward Euler methods as well as a Runge-Kutta scheme, users might require more sophisticated solvers.
-We already provide a wrapper for the excellent `scipy.integrate.solve_ivp` method from the scipy package [@SciPy2020] and further additions are straightforward.
+We already provide a wrapper for the excellent `scipy.integrate.solve_ivp` method from the SciPy package [@SciPy2020] and further additions are straightforward.
 Finally, the explicit Euler stepper provided by `py-pde` also supports stochastic differential equations in the Itô representation.
 The standard PDE classes support additive Gaussian white noise, but alternatives, including multiplicative noise, can be specified in user-defined classes.
-This feature allows users to quickly test the effect of noise onto dynamical systems without in depth knowledge of the associated numerical implementation.
+This feature allows users to quickly test the effect of noise on dynamical systems without in-depth knowledge of the associated numerical implementation.

 Finally, the package provides many convenience methods that allow analyzing